"Collaboration isn't about giving up our individuality, it's about realizing our greater potential."

 Society’s current mindset places far more value on competition than it does on cooperation and collaboration.
-Although most nonprofits recognize the importance of collaboration leadership is often frustrated by its inability to incorporate it as a core strength.
-Many non-profits talk about and make efforts to collaborate with like-minded non-profits and yet the lack of a coherent process causes many of these collaborations to fail or be marginally successful.
-Challenges faced by the non-profit community include overlapping services, people in need not knowing where to go for services, and organizations competing for financial resources and talent.
+Although most nonprofits recognize the importance of collaboration leadership is often frustrated by its inability to successfully incorporate it as a core strength.
+Many non-profits talk about and make efforts to collaborate with other entities and yet the lack of a coherent process causes many of these collaborations to fail or be marginally successful.
+Some of the challenges faced by the non-profit community include overlapping services, people in need not knowing where to go for services, and organizations competing for financial resources and talent.

-Observing the present challenges, we as the question: Can you imagine what mission delivery would look like in communities if organizations were working together effectively in a mutually beneficial way?
-With that question in mind we developed a collaboration methodology that includes a four-phase process that truly supports collaborative efforts.
+Observing these types of challenges, we as the question: Can you imagine what mission delivery would look like in communities if organizations were working together effectively in a mutually beneficial way?
+With that question in mind we have developed a collaboration methodology that includes a four-phase process that truly supports collaborative efforts and successful outcomes.

-Establish a foundation by clearly defining the commitment to a shared mission and honestly assessing the capacity to execute it.
+Establish a vested commitment to a shared mission and to assessing the capacity to execute it.